What are the best solar panels to install at my home or business?

 Firstly, rating solar panels in order of what is “best” can be an awkward task.
 From our experience, the only people who tell you a solar panel is undoubtably the “best” without knowing your situation, usually have a vested interest in selling only that solar panel.
 For example, if a solar company have a warehouse full of Sunpower Solar panels, then the sales staff will most likely be encouraged to tell the potential customer that Sunpower are the “best” solar panels.
 But how much of this is true and how much is exaggerated in order to maximise profits?

 Ultimately, this conundrum makes life pretty difficult for consumers trying to make sense of solar panels and trying to make an informed decision for what to install.
 Let’s say you get three quotes, and all of them are suggesting different solar panels.
-Now let’s say every sales consultant is telling you their solar panels are the best.
+Now let’s say every sales consultant is telling you they have the best solar panels in 2022.
 What do you do?
 Well, you can jump online and do heaps of research but unless you have plenty of spare hours in the day and don’t mind becoming a solar expert in your spare time, this can be challenging.
 In addition, lots of the information you read online comes from online forums and social media commentary from “experts” who are quite often just other consumers who have recently purchased a solar system and are justifying their choices in the form of advice to others.
 This can be helpful, but can also be damaging if you are getting advice from someone who is not qualified or has a bias towards a certain solar panel.

 This article is designed to give honest advice on what different solar panel brands offer.
 And there are pros and cons of all of them!
 The best panel for you may be the worst choice for your neighbour.